Miracle Warriors: Seal of the Dark Lord: Plot

 Demon Queen Terarin (orig.
 Terralin テラリン) has returned.
 She has stolen the Golden Seal and opened the Pandora Passage, letting loose dark creatures into the world.
 A young hero (unnamed in all but the Famicom version, where he is named Argus or Algus (アーガス, āgasu)) is tasked by a king to restore peace to his world.
 He must step into footsteps of his ancestor Iason, who once fought to seal the demoness in another dimension, to finish the job and bring an end to Terarin's evil once and for all.

 The hero must enlist the aid of three companions, Guy (ガイ, gai) the warrior, Medi (Media (メディア, media)) the amazon, and Treo (Treymos (トレモス, toremosu)) the pirate (called Turo in the English manual), and find the three keys to Terarin's Lair in an underground temple.
 To defeat her, they must also find a set of ancient mystical weapons and armor.

 Reception

 Miracle Warriors for the Master System received mostly positive reviews.
 Console XS gave it an 84% score.
 It was also rated 40% by The Games Machine, 77% by S: The Sega Magazine, and 80% by Tilt.

 Legacy

 The game was followed by a sequel titled Wings of Arugisu (アルギースの翼) which was released for the MSX2 by Kogado in 1988.

-It’s the first officially released JRPG to be localized into English, with its Master System port in 1988.
+It is the first officially released JRPG to be localized into English, with its Master System port in 1988.